tilemill-project/tilemill/_posts/docs/0201-01-01-linux-install.md

     cd tilemill
     npm install

-Then start TileMill from the command line, by typing:
+Then start TileMill and open client in browser, from the command line, by typing:

     ./tilemill.sh